Kristina01111000/Drws_site/README.md

 - disabling auto updates?
 - put the quiz links on the site: homepage, other places
 - is the image for the quiz ready?

+- See if the slides can be slowed down more try 3 times
+- See if i can make a way for the footer menu  to not go vertical when small, it does not have long menu support
+- Less padding for top columns on the homepage
+- Put justified text on the homepage
+- Try to get the bottom columns margin better  (like above columns)
+- Look at the patreon site for any issues